joshtenorio/monte-sc2/README.md

 ## Thanks
 - ladder code, CMakelists and build instructions are from [BlankBot](https://github.com/cpp-sc2/blank-bot).
 - the procedure for finding expansions is from [MulleMech](https://github.com/ludlyl/MulleMech/blob/master/src/core/Map.cpp)

+Both of the above projects are licensed under the MIT License.